Los Angeles Brain Injury Attorney

 With more than three decades of experience handling significant brain injury cases and over $125 million recovered for his clients, Scott J. Corwin has the reputation and experience to help you fight for fair compensation to cover all of your long-term needs, as well as damages for pain and suffering and the loss of enjoyment of activities of daily living.

-To learn more about how Scott J. Corwin, A Professional Law Corporation can help you pursue compensation in a negligence-related head injury or brain injury case, schedule a free initial consultation with our attorney.
+To learn more about how Scott J. Corwin, A Professional Law Corporation can help you pursue compensation in a motor vehicle accident-related head injury or brain injury case, schedule a free initial consultation with our Los Angeles brain injury attorney.
 We handle cases in Los Angeles, San Bernardino, Riverside, Orange, San Diego, Ventura, and Santa Barbara counties, as well as throughout the state of California.

 Brain Damage $3,407,752